AvivNaaman/xv6-osw/docs/source/TechnicalSpecification/02-containers.md

 ## TTY Devices
 Upon xv6 boot 3 tty devices are created with mknod syscall during init.
 They're all created under the `/dev/` directory (named `ttyX`, with X set to 0, 1 or 2), and all devices are controlled by the same device driver and have a common major device number.
 The major number is the offset into the kernel’s device driver table, which tells the kernel what kind of device driver to use.
 The minor number tells the kernel special characteristics of the device to be accessed.
 We can recognize each device by its major number (which identifies the driver and devices class) and by minor number which identifies the device itself.
-In other words every device driver is identified by ordered pair major:minor.
+In other words every device driver is identified by ordered pair `major:minor`.

 As it was mentioned already 3 tty devices were added.
 Tty devices are initialized in main.c by `ttyinit()`.